ojrlopez27/multiuser-framework/README.md

 # What the MUF is?

 The MUF is a framework that allows developers to easily scale their mono-user architectures to multi-user architectures with little effort.
-The MUF is written in Java (but it supports interaction with almost any programming language thanks to its communication layer that uses ZeroMQ).
+The MUF is a plugin-based architecture written in Java (though it supports interaction with almost any programming language thanks to its communication layer that uses ZeroMQ).
 The most relevant features of the MUF are:

 * **Session Management:** a Session Manager automatically creates a new session every time a client connects and then manages its lifecycle (i.e., connection, disconnection, control of inactivity, resources management, etc.)